begin-theadventure/lutris-scripts/lutris-scripts/R5Reloaded/Origin/Readme.md

 2. Choose "Install from a local install [script](https://github.com/begin-theadventure/lutris-scripts/releases/download/R5Reloaded/r5reloaded-origin.json)" and open it.
 After successful installation, click Launch.

-3. Log in to Origin and see this [Twitter post](https://twitter.com/p0358/status/1635796691902160896).

-    The proper exe is already installed by the script.

-    Empty value "" for UpdateURL should also work.

-    In our case, the directory is /path/to/r5reloaded/drive_c/ProgramData/Origin/local.xml

-4. Changing settings to save resources and other things (not necessary).
+3. Changing settings to save resources and other things (not necessary).

     To disable **hardware acceleration**, which in my case uses 500+ MiB of GPU (!), see this [Reddit post](https://www.reddit.com/r/origin/comments/q8o9gv/disable_origin_client_hardware_acceleration).
 In our case, the directory is /path/to/r5reloaded/drive_c/Program Files (x86)/Origin/platforms